Producing UEB Math Code in Languages Other than English

 To enter your math when working directly in DBT, for a section consisting mostly of technical notation, first, highlight the entire section, then press F8 to apply a style and select math for the style.
 If there is a text passage within that section that would not work well in a math translator, you can apply to it the style, math-TextInMath.
 Note that both the start and end style markers of a math-TextInMath passage must lie entirely within the math style.
 Failure to do so may cause DBT to get lost in the translation (i.e. to do unexpected things).

 When you open a LaTeX file in DBT, DBT's math importer assigns the DBT style math wherever the LaTeX is in math mode, and the DBT style math-TextInMath wherever the LaTeX is text within math mode.
 For numbers and other mathematical symbols written in text mode in a LaTeX file, the math style will not be applied automatically.
 You may need to do that manually.

 There are many ways to create LaTeX files.
-Some examples are: using the program Scientific Notebook, and using the program InftyReader on scanned material.
-There are other possible programs, such as TeXnicCenter, TeXStudio, LyX, and more.
-Duxbury Systems has long recommended the product Scientific Notebook (by MacKichan Software) because of its maturity and ease of use.
+An example is using the program InftyReader on scanned material.
+Other possible programs are TeXnicCenter, TeXStudio, LyX, and more.

 Any DBT template with a name that contains the words English (UEB) supports the UEB math code.
 Many other templates also support UEB math.
 As a quick test, open a new a new inkprint file and apply the math DBT style.
 Inside of the math style, give the command control-] f033 <Enter>.
 This inserts the single math symbol There exists ("∃") into your file.
 When you translate into braille, if you have dots 45 followed by a dropped e, you have UEB math in your Template.